3JTek/Project-4/README.md

     return users_schema.jsonify(users)
 ```

-3. Once the data sent back to the front-end, the calculDistanceFromBusiness function will be called to calculate the distance from the business for each customers.
+3. Once the data sent back to the front-end, the calculDistanceFromBusiness function will be called to calculate the distance from the business for each customer.

 ```
 calculDistanceFromBusiness(customers){